dbeniamine/cheat.sh-vim/Readme.md

 # Vim Cheat.sh

-This is a highly configurable vim plugin to browse cheat sheat from [cheat.sh](https://github.com/chubin/cheat.sh) directly from vim.
+This is a highly configurable vim plugin to browse cheat sheet from [cheat.sh](https://github.com/chubin/cheat.sh) directly from vim.

 ## Install